CacherApp/cacher-run-server/README.md

 **`timestamp: (Boolean)`**

-Whether to append a epoch timestamp to the end of the filename.
+Whether to append an epoch timestamp to the end of the filename.
 This helps to prevent files from being overwritten in the `~/.cacher/run` folder.
 You'll want to disable this for some languages which require a strict match between the filename and the compiled binary.